-A blockchain is like a tree that is continuously pruned as it grows - this pruning is necessary to keep the branches of blocks from growing out of control and to ensure the ledger consists of just one chain of blocks.
-In hashgraph, rather than pruning new growth, such growth is woven back into the body of the ledger.
-In both blockchain and hashgraph ledgers, any user can create a transaction, which will eventually be put into a container (the "block") and will then spread throughout the distributed network.
+A blockchain is like a tree that is continuously pruned as it grows - this pruning is necessary to keep the branches from growing out of control.
+In hashgraph, rather than pruning new growth, it is woven back into the body.